StormCreative/frontend-styleguide/css.md

 ```

+If the spacing between each column needs to be increased or made smaller then within the `config/_variables.scss` file change the variable value for `$grid-margin` to the spacing you require.

+Please note that if you try to apply a grid class within a grid class it will not work correctly so use the grid to break up the site into sections for the widths and apply styling to any extra columns inside.

 ##### Mixins

 Some things in CSS are a bit tedious to write, especially with CSS3 and the many vendor prefixes that exist.
 A mixin lets you make groups of CSS declarations that you want to reuse throughout your site.
 Below are descriptions of mixins that we currently use (made in-house) and what they do.
 To use a mixin we must make sure we use the command `@include mixin-name`.